Further Information (Child Protection)

 - Record the information as accurately as you can including the timing, setting, those present as well as what was said.
 Do not exaggerate or embellish what you have heard in any way.

-- Inform the Designated person, Sara Laker.
+- Inform the Designated person, Margaret Pout.

 Staff can play a vital role in helping children in need or at risk by effective monitoring and record keeping.
 Any incident or behavioural change in a child or that gives cause for concern should be recorded on an incident sheet, copies of which are kept in the Child Protection folder (white) in the filing cabinet.
 It is important that records are kept factual and reflect the words used by the child.
 Records must be signed and dated with timings if appropriate.
 Information to be recorded: